Czech Republic national football team: 2010s

 A changed team under Michal Bílek entered the Euro 2012 qualifiers and began with a home loss to Lithuania.
 But a win at home to Scotland was followed by wins against Liechtenstein.
 Spain defeated Czech Republic in between the Liechtenstein games, but the play-off spot was still in their hands.
 In the next game, a last minute penalty from Michal Kadlec away to Scotland secured a 2–2 draw.
 Despite Scotland winning their next two games and the Czechs again being defeated by Spain, the team could finish second if they could beat Lithuania away from home in the final game, assuming Spain would beat Scotland at home.
 Spain won 3–1 and Czech Republic defeated Lithuania 4–1 to seal second spot and a place in the play-offs.
 Czech Republic were drawn to face Montenegro in the two-legged play-off.
 A goal from Václav Pilař and a last minute second from Tomáš Sivok helped the Czechs to a 2–0 first leg lead.
 In the second leg in Podgorica, a late goal from Petr Jiráček sealed a 1–0 win and the Czechs ran out 3–0 aggregate winners and qualified for Euro 2012.

 At the tournament, the Czechs lost their opening game 4–1 to Russia, with their only goal coming from Václav Pilař.
 In their second match, against Greece, the Czech Republic went 2–0 up within the first six minutes thanks to goals from Petr Jiráček and a second from Pilař.
 Following the half-time substitution of captain Tomáš Rosický, Greece scored a second-half goal following a mistake from Czech goalkeeper Petr Čech, although there were no more goals and the Czech Republic recorded their first win of the tournament.
-Going into their third and final group match, the Czech Republic needed at least a draw against co-hosts Poland to advance to the knock-out stage of the tournament.
-A second-half strike by Jiráček proved the difference between the teams as the Czechs ran out 1–0 winners.
-Due to Greece beating Russia in the other group game, the Czech Republic subsequently finished top of Group A, becoming the first team to ever win a group at the European Championships with a negative goal difference.
-The Czech team faced Portugal in the quarter-finals.
-Portugal eventually made the breakthrough with 11 minutes remaining through a header from Cristiano Ronaldo to win the match 1–0 and eliminate Czech Republic.
+Going into their third and final group match, the Czech Republic needed at least a draw against co-hosts Poland to advance to the knockout stage.
+A second-half strike by Jiráček proved the difference between the teams as the Czechs ran out as 1–0 winners.
+Due to Greece beating Russia in the other group game, the Czech Republic subsequently finished top of Group A, becoming the first team ever to win a group at the European Championships with a negative goal difference.